MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 ### TakeDepthPicture

 Provides the current distance of objects from Misty’s Occipital Structure Core depth sensor.
-Note that depending on the scene being viewed, the sensor may return a large proportion of “unknown” values in the form of `NaN` (“not a number”) values.
+Note that depending on the scene being viewed, the sensor may return a large proportion of "unknown" values in the form of `NaN` ("not a number") values.

+This command is not functional with the Misty II Basic Edition.

 Endpoint: GET &lt;robot-ip-address&gt;/api/cameras/depth

 Parameters

-- None
+* None

 Return Values

-- Result (object) - An object containing depth information about the image matrix, with the following fields.
+* Result (object) - An object containing depth information about the image matrix, with the following fields.
-    - height (integer) - The height of the matrix.
+    * height (integer) - The height of the matrix.
-    - image (array) - A matrix of size `height` x `width` containing individual values of type float.
+    * image (array) - A matrix of size `height` x `width` containing individual values of type float.
 Each value is the distance in millimeters from the sensor for each pixel in the captured image.
 For example, if you point the sensor at a flat wall 2 meters away, most of the values in the matrix should be around `2000`.
 Note that as the robot moves further away from a scene being viewed, each pixel value will represent a larger surface area.
 Conversely, if it moves closer, each pixel value would represent a smaller area.
-    - width (integer) - The width of the matrix.
+    * width (integer) - The width of the matrix.

 ```json
 {